 PBL and Standardized Tests

-- The Challenge of Assessing Project-Based Learning, by Suzie Boss (District Administration, 2012)
+- The Challenge of Assessing Project-Based Learning (District Administration, 2012)

-In this article for District Administration, Boss (who is also an Edutopia blogger) tells the story of how schools are meeting the challenge of standardized tests and moving past the “bubble” exam.
-She shares the experiences of educators who are overcoming anxiety about new ways of assessment and embracing assessment of critical thinking and content mastery as a part of PBL.
+In this article for District Administration, regular Edutopia blogger Suzie Boss tells the story of how schools are meeting the challenge of standardized tests and moving past the “bubble” exam; she also highlights how educators are overcoming fear and anxiety around assessing critical thinking and content.

 - Rigorous Project-Based Learning Transforms AP Courses (Edutopia, 2013)

-Knowledge in Action, a research project from Edutopia and the University of Washington, explores how PBL can prepare students to meet and, in many ways, surpass the standards assessed by Advanced Placement (AP) exams.
-It’s a great example of how well-designed PBL can assess both content learning objectives and 21st-century skills.
-Highlighted projects are from an AP Government class.
+This Knowledge in Action research project from Edutopia and the University of Washington explores how well-designed PBL can meet, and in many ways, surpass what the AP exam assesses, including both content learning objectives and goals around 21st-century skills.
+The highlighted projects are from an AP Government class:

 Back to Top